HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Voluntary or Charitable Agencies.

 Medicare

-The following are the total number of Voluntary or Charitable Agencies who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Voluntary or Charitable Agencies that accept Medicare in your State, the number that have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 What do Voluntary or Charitable Agencies do?

-Voluntary or charitable agencies are nonprofit organizations that serve the public interest by working to advance a cause or address a social need.
+Voluntary or charitable agencies are nonprofit organizations that serve the public interest by advancing a cause or addressing a social need.

 They offer services, advocate for change, and support vulnerable communities in diverse areas, including poverty alleviation, health, education, environmental protection, and social care.